 Parsley – weakly warm nature, hot, bitter and salty taste, tropism – not found.

-Effects: promotes digestion, promotes urination, dries moisture.
+Effects: promotes digestion, promotes urination, and dries moisture.

 Citron – cold nature, sour taste, tropism – stomach, liver, lungs.